JezzaR-The-Proto/Project-Luna/README.md

 - Image Requests based on specified tags

 # Commands
-- Prefix: $yiff
+- Prefix: $
-- Help: $yiff Help
+- Help: $Help

 The help command will explain how to use the bot

 # Installation